edgepointlearning/edgepointlearning.github.io/_posts/2017-12-20-learning-research-2017.md

 Finally, the truth comes out:

-<cite>&mdash;"People with efficient brains may have too much brain capacity to stop their minds from wandering.”</cite>
+<cite>"People with efficient brains may have too much brain capacity to stop their minds from wandering.”</cite>

 Eric Schumacher and his team at Georgia Tech found that people who report frequent daydreaming score higher on creative and intellectual ability and have measurably more effective brains than those who don’t.
 [The smarter you are, the more you daydream](https://www.eurekalert.org/pub_releases/2017-10/giot-dig102417.php){:target="_blank"}.